-Grow Citrus trees in a bright and sunny position such as a patio or south facing border.
+Grow your citrus trees in a bright and sunny position such as a patio or south facing border.
 Alternatively, they'll thrive in a conservatory, greenhouse or in a warm room (but not too warm!).
-Because they are not winter-hardy in the UK it is best to grow them in large pots if planting outdoors, then bring them indoors during the colder months.
+Because they are not fully winter-hardy in the UK it is best to grow them in large pots if planting outdoors, then bring them indoors during the colder months.
 Re-pot them every year in March, or top up with fresh compost.
 They only need minimal pruning, but will grow better with a high nitrogen citrus feed.